-Get answers to Connecticut tax questions by visiting the DRS website at www.ct.gov/DRS or by calling 800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere) during business hours.
-For personal assistance, refer to the back cover for a list of DRS offices.
+Get answers to Connecticut tax questions by visiting the DRS website at www.ct.gov/DRS or by calling 800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere) during business hours, Monday through Friday, 8:30 a.m. to 4:30 p.m..
+For walk-in assistance, refer to the back cover for a list of DRS offices.
 Be sure to bring your completed federal return if applicable.